pytrackdat/pytrackdat/README.md

 > straightforward.
 However, by downloading the KiTTY utility mentioned in the
 > Dependencies section of this tutorial, SSH can be used on Windows as well.
 > Whenever a tutorial mentions a command involving `ssh username@server ...`,
 > KiTTY can be used instead.
-TODO: REST OF KITTY INSTRUCTIONS
+Follow our
+> [mini-tutorial](mini-tutorials/KiTTY.md) to learn how to sign into a droplet.

 Follow DigitalOcean's [initial server setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04) guide to set up a new user account and a basic firewall on the new droplet.